sorryAri3/cse15l-lab-reports/lab1-report.md

 3) Finally, lets naviagate to a file.
    ![Image](cd3.png)

 It looks like there is an error.
 Why is that?
 This is because `cd` means change directory.
 When we pass an arguement with a file, a file is not a directory.
-Therefore if
+Therefore if we run the command `cd` and try to access a file that is not in the current directory or the file itself, an error will occur becasue there is no directory that matches that name.

+## ls